Nuclearpolo/DAQ-EXP_TA/README.md

 # Known Issues

 ## The serial number is invalid even on those ticked in 8.1.
 NI says this may be a licensing file.
 If you want to play with that, go ahead, requires contacting them apparently, though I will try see what I can find.
+Update: Fault report has gone to IT.
+I will keep this updated with what comes back.

 ![](2021-02-10-21-50-24.png)